Gene R. Nichol became the 26th president of William & Mary on July 1, 2005.

 In 2003, Nichol won the American Bar Association's Edward R. Finch Award for delivering the nation's best Law Day address.
 Two years later, Governor Michael Easley inducted Nichol into the Order of the Long Leaf Pine, the state of North Carolina's highest civilian honor, and the national judicial access organization, Equal Justice Works, named him outstanding law school dean of the year.

 Nichol attended Oklahoma State University, where he received a degree in philosophy and played varsity football.
 He obtained his J.D. from the University of Texas, graduating Order of the Coif in 1976.
-He is married to Glenn George, a scholar of employment and labor law and a member of the faculty at the William and Mary School of Law.
-They have three daughters: Jesse, Jenny, and Soren.
+He is married to Glenn George, a scholar of employment and labor law and a former member of the faculty at the William & Mary Law School.
+They have three daughters: Jesse, Jenny and Soren.